LVMH pairs with Stella McCartney in ethical fashion bet

-PARIS (Reuters) - French luxury goods conglomerate LVMH (LVMH.PA) said on Monday it was pairing up with British designer Stella McCartney to further develop her brand, just months after she ended a long-term partnership with the group’s arch-rival Kering (PRTP.PA).
+PARIS, July 15 (Reuters) - French luxury goods conglomerate LVMH said on Monday it was pairing up with British designer Stella McCartney to further develop her brand, just months after she ended a long-term partnership with the group’s arch-rival Kering.

 LVMH, which owns fashion labels including Givenchy, Louis Vuitton and Christian Dior, gave no financial details of the deal.